-Japanese Hamburger Steak, or we call it Hambāgu (ハンバーグ) or Hambāgu Steak (ハンバーグステーキ), is a popular dish enjoyed both at home and Yoshoku (Japanese style western food) restaurants.
+Japanese Hamburger Steak, or we call it Hambāgu (ハンバーグ) or Hambāgu Steak (ハンバーグステーキ), is a popular dish enjoyed both at home and at Yoshoku (Japanese style western food) restaurants.
 It’s a steak made from ground meat and usually served with rice rather than buns.

-There are many variations of Hambāgu in Japan, like Wafu Hambāgu (soy sauce base sauce with grated daikon), Teriyaki Hambāgu, Demi-glacé Hambāgu, and more.
-Not to mention, there are different topping options, such as sautéed shimeji mushrooms and fried egg.
-But today I’m sharing the basic Hambāgu recipe with homemade sauce.
+There are many variations of Hambāgu in Japan, like Wafu Hambāgu (soy sauce-based sauce with grated daikon), Teriyaki Hambāgu, Demi-glacé Hambāgu, and more.
+You’ll also find different topping options, such as sautéed shimeji mushrooms and a fried egg.

-As I mentioned earlier, Hambāgu in Japan is typically made from both ground beef and ground pork, and the common ratio is 7 : 3.
-Japanese supermarkets sell a convenient package of both ground beef and ground pork (we call it Aibiki-Niku 合いびき肉) so that we don’t have to buy the meat separately.
-We use this Aibiki Niku for Korokke, Spaghetti Meat Sauce, and Hambāgu recipes.
+Hambāgu in Japan is typically made from both ground beef and ground pork.
+Supermarkets in Japan sell a convenient package of both ground beef and ground pork (we call it Aibiki Niku 合いびき肉) so that we don’t have to buy the meat separately.
+The common ratio of Aibiki Niku is 7:3.